jonathanhliu21/BikeDashboardPlus/docs/pages/update_instructions.md

 # Updating your Bike Dashboard

-By updating, you are deleting and re-installing Bike Dashboard in the same directory.
+By updating, you are syncing your local main branch with the Github master branch.

 1. `ssh` into your pi:
     ```